Emergencies

 • Pronounced weakness

-• Straining to urinate and presence of blood in the urine
+• Straining to urinate or presence of blood in the urine

 Ferrets